It's been a busy few weeks for the Frog Research Team in terms of giving seminars, organising/attending conferences, and giving public talks!

-Matthew was also awarded the highly coveted "Lightning Flash Award for the most entertaining lightning talk or presentation".
-Congratulations Matthew!
+Madelyn was also awarded the highly coveted "Lightning Flash Award for the most entertaining lightning talk or presentation".
+Congratulations Madelyn!

 On the evening of Friday 12th November, Laura Grogan and Honours student Stephen Molan gave a public talk about urban frogs and threats to frogs at a book launch for a gardening book, at Reload Espresso Bar, Salisbury, QLD.